A second order differential equation for a point charged particle: A second order differential equation for point charged particles

-Let us assume that the physical trajectory of a point charged particle is a smooth curve of class $\mathcal{C}^k$ such that $g(\dot{x},\dot{x})=-1$, with $\dot{x}^0<0$ and such that the square of the acceleration vector field $a^2$ is bounded from above.
-The motivation for this assertion is the hypothesis that the physical measurable metric structure is the corresponding to the maximal acceleration metric.
-We will follow closely an analogous argument to Rohrlich's argument for generalized higher order fields in a maximal geometry back-ground.
-Thus one has the following general expression,
+Let us assume that the physical trajectory of a point charged particle is a smooth curve of class $\mathcal{C}^k$ such that $g(\dot{x},\dot{x})=-1$, with $\dot{x}^0<0$ and such that the square of the proper acceleration $a^2$ is bounded from above.
+We follow closely the analogous argument to Rohrlich's argument as presented in {\it section 4} but in the framework of generalized higher order fields in a maximal geometry back-ground.
+If $\bar{F}$ is written in general form \eqref{electromagneticfield}, then